China school sued by fired gay teacher in potential landmark case

 The name of the school and the court were redacted in the court filing.
 Tang declined to give the names of the court and the school because he said it might affect the case.

-Chinese activists have organized rallies to press for greater protections for the LGBT community - and same-sex marriage - to be included in a civil code set to be passed in 2020.
+Chinese activists have organised rallies to press for greater protections for the LGBT community - and same-sex marriage - to be included in a civil code set to be passed in 2020.

-Despite thriving gay scenes in many of China’s big cities and growing awareness of LGBT issues, gay people have battled against conservative Confucian values and government censorship.
+Despite thriving gay scenes in many of China’s big cities and growing awareness of LGBT issues, the community has battled against Confucian values and government censorship.
+(Reporting by Christian Shepherd)